spoilvoid/TransVAE_prop/README.md

  `python scripts/train.py --model transvae --property_predictor --data_source custom --train_mols_path ${mols_train_filename}.txt --test_mols_path ${mols_test_filename}.txt --vocab_path ${my_vocab}.pkl --char_weights_path ${my_char_weights}.npy --train_props_path ${train_property_filename}.txt --test_props_path ${test_property_filename}.txt --save_name ${my_props_model}`

 The DEFAULT data directory is `./data`.
 And the vocabulary must be a pickle file that stores a dictionary that maps token -> tokenid and it must begin with the `<start>` or `<bos>` token.
 All modifiable hyperparameters can be viewed with `python scripts/train.py --help`.
-The above command need a GPU to train the model.
+The above command need a GPU to train the model or just run in cpu (but quite slower).

 If you have trained for several epochs and want to resume from ckpt to continue training, you can achieve it by specifying the args `--checkpoint ${ckpt_path}`.
 Because .ckpt file has recorded the epoch information, your start epoch will be `ckpt['epoch']`.